edly-io/openedx-search-api/readme.md

 }
 ```

+2. `./manage.py load_indexes`
-2. After updating settings you can use below snippet to generate personalised token.
+3. After updating settings you can use below snippet to generate personalised token.

 ```python
     from django_search_backend.drivers import DriverFactory